srahulbadami/blog/_posts/2018-06-05-gsoc-week-3-ends.md

 cover-img: /assets/img/gsoc_ends.jpg
 readtime: true
 share-img: /assets/img/gsoc_ends.jpg
-tags: [GSCO, 2018, Open Source,Gsoc,Owasp,Bughiest,Fusetools,BLT]
+tags: [GSoC, 2018, Open Source,Gsoc,Owasp,Bughiest,Fusetools,BLT]
 ---

 The First 3 weeks for GSoC coding period was quite fun.
 I Learn’t many concepts on Fuse about how to build a basic Android/iOS application .I also learnt how to retrieve data from API’s and use them into your application.